 The financial statements include both district-wide financial statements (based on the District as a whole) and fund financial statements (based on specific District activities or objectives).
-The district-wide and fund financial statements categorize activities as governmental activities.
+Both the district-wide and fund financial statements categorize activities as governmental activities.
 While separate district-wide and fund financial statements are presented, they are interrelated.
-In the district-wide financial statements, the governmental activities column incorporates data from governmental funds.
+In the district-wide financial statements, the governmental activities column incorporates data from governmental funds from the District.
 Fiduciary funds are excluded from the district-wide financial statements.